 On March 29, 2006, we announced our intention to further expand our presence and support for the China market.
-In addition to our joint venture with Hynix in Wuxi and to supplement our existing plant in Shenzhen, we plan to invest \$500 million to build our second back-end plant in China, which is expected to start production in the third quarter of 2008.
+In addition to our joint venture with Hynix in Wuxi and to supplement our existing plant in Shenzhen, we plan to invest approximately \$500 million to build our second back-end plant in China, which is expected to start production in the third quarter of 2008.

-Following the decision by the Compensation Committee of our Supervisory Board in April 2006, the number of shares granted under our 2005 stock-based compensation plan will be a maximum of approximately 2.7 million shares out of a maximum of 4.1 million non-vested shares granted to our employees and CEO in 2005.
-Indeed in April 2006, the Compensation Committee of our Supervisory Board determined that two out of the three predetermined criteria linked to company performance had been met.
+Following the decision by the Compensation Committee of our Supervisory Board in April 2006, the number of shares granted under our 2005 stock-based compensation plan will be a maximum of approximately 2.7 million shares out of the maximum of 4.1 million non-vested shares granted to our employees and CEO in 2005.
+In April 2006, the Compensation Committee of our Supervisory Board determined that two out of the three predetermined criteria linked to company performance had been met.

-At our general meeting of shareholders held on April 27, 2006, our shareholders approved the following proposals of our Managing Board upon the recommendation of our Supervisory Board:
+At our annual general meeting of shareholders held in Amsterdam on April 27, 2006, our shareholders approved the following proposals of our Managing Board upon the recommendation of our Supervisory Board:

-- a cash dividend of \$0.12 per share, equal to last year's cash dividend distribution.
-The cash dividend distribution will take place in May 2006.
-On May 22, 2006, our common shares will trade ex-dividend on the three stock exchanges on which they are listed; - the reappointment of Mr. Doug Dunn for a new three-year term until the 2009 annual general meeting of shareholders and of Mr. Robert White for an additional one year-term until the 2007 annual general meeting of shareholders as well as the three-year term appointment of Mr. Didier Lamouche as a new Supervisory Board member in replacement of Mr. Francis Gavois whose mandate was up at this year's annual shareholders meeting; - the approval of the main principles of the 2006 stock-based compensation plan for our employees and CEO.
-As part of such plan and specifically approved by the general meeting of shareholders, our President and CEO will be entitled to receive a maximum of 100,000 common shares: - · the adoption of the compensation, including stock-based compensation, for members of our Supervisory Board; and - the delegation of authority to our Supervisory Board for five years to issue new shares, to grant rights, to subscribe for new shares and to limit and/or exclude existing shareholders' pre-emptive rights.
+- the Company's accounts, which were for the first time reported in accordance with International Financial Reporting Standards (IFRS); - a cash dividend of \$0.12 per share, equal to last year's cash dividend distribution.
+The cash dividend was distributed in May 2006.
+On May 22, 2006, our common shares traded ex-dividend on the three stock exchanges on which they are listed; - the reappointment of Mr. Doug Dunn for a new three-year term until the 2009 annual general meeting of shareholders and of Mr. Robert White for an additional one-year-term until the 2007 annual general meeting of shareholders, as well as the three-year term appointment of Mr. Didier Lamouche as a new Supervisory Board member in replacement of Mr. Francis Gavois whose mandate was up at this year's annual shareholders meeting; - the approval of the main principles of the 2006 stock-based compensation plan for our employees and CEO.
+As part of such plan and specifically as approved by the general meeting of shareholders, our President and CEO will be entitled to receive a maximum of 100,000 common shares; - the adoption of the compensation, including stock-based compensation, for members of our Supervisory Board; and - the delegation of authority to our Supervisory Board for five years to issue new shares, to grant rights, to subscribe for new shares and to limit and/or exclude existing shareholders' pre-emptive rights.